-The Excel Networkdays function calculates the number of whole work days between two supplied dates.
-This includes all weekdays (Mon - Fri), excluding a supplied list of holidays.
+The Excel Networkdays function calculates the number of work days between two supplied dates (including the start and end date).
+The calculation includes all weekdays (Mon - Fri), excluding a supplied list of holidays.

 Note that the start_date, end_date and [holidays] arguments should be input as either:

-- If you attempt to input these date arguments as text, Excel may misinterpret them, due to different date systems, or date interpretation settings.
+If you attempt to input Excel date arguments as text, Excel may misinterpret them, depending on the date system, or date interpretation settings on your computer.

-The spreadsheets below show simple examples of the Excel Networkdays function calculating the number of work days between the two dates 01-Dec-2010 and 05-Jan-2011.
+The spreadsheet below provides two examples of the Excel Networkdays function, used to calculate the number of work days between the two dates 01-Dec-2010 and 05-Jan-2011.

-Further examples of the Excel Networkdays function can be found on the Microsoft Office website.
+Further examples of the Excel Networkdays function are provided on the Microsoft Office website.

-If you get an error from the Excel Networkdays function this is likely to be one of the following :
+If you get an error from the Excel Networkdays function this is likely to be the #VALUE! error:

 |#VALUE!||-||Occurs if any of the supplied arguments are not valid dates.|